NNPDF/pineappl/docs/cli-tutorial.md

 # Tutorial for PineAPPL's CLI

 Welcome to PineAPPL's CLI tutorial!
-Here we explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell.
+Here we'll explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell.
 This will also introduce and explain the terminology needed to understand the C, Fortran, Python and Rust API.

+## Interpolation grids and PineAPPL

 First, let's explain what interpolation grids are and what PineAPPL is.
 If you already know that, feel free to skip these sections!